Herushan/Pinecil_LED_Ring/README.md

 Finished board with ideal LED combination.
 ![Finished on Pinecil V2](https://user-images.githubusercontent.com/11600701/229526712-a325feed-b0db-4e21-88da-b15dfb0e2050.jpg)

-White boards are final design to date and have the two LED methods of assembly shown.
+White boards are shown are with smaller holes and new design (November 2023) has larger holes with better spacing and have the two LED methods of assembly shown.
 The yellow board is 1st draft of 3 LED design that missed some PCB info.
 ![White boards are final one with 3 SMD LEDs and one with ideal kitting 2 through hole and 1 SMD LED](https://user-images.githubusercontent.com/11600701/229527973-ac94ad17-4ff0-4593-b01a-694673d7ccf6.jpg)

 LED ring attachment for the Pinecil V2 soldering iron (should work for V1 as well as it goes on the body)